deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 !["Screenshot of shell with three tables, named 'Employment', 'Languages', and 'Coding activities', with three rows each.
 One of the values in the languages table is 'HTML/CSS'."](html-css.png#small)

 **Observations**: Schema-aware prompting produces very long prompts.
 We have 66 tables in our database, and including detailed information about each of them resulted in a prompt with about 3000 tokens.
 That's not only expensive, it also means that the model has to process more information at once, which can negatively affect its output.
-The simple combination of schema-aware prompting and GPT-4 got us to about 48 percent accuracy.
+The simple combination of schema-aware prompting and GPT-4 got us to about 48% accuracy.
 The model errors ranged from invalid SQL queries that didn't match the actual schema, to more subtle errors where the SQL query returned a result that wasn't the correct answer to the question.
 Including sample rows in the prompt certainly improved performance.

 ### Agent-driven navigation of the database